United States Army Reserve Command

-The United States Army Reserve Command (USARC) commands all United States Army Reserve units and is responsible for overseeing unit staffing, training, management and deployment.
+The United States Army Reserve Command (USARC) commands all United States Army Reserve units, and is responsible for overseeing unit staffing, training, management, and deployment.
 Approximately 205,000 Army Reserve soldiers are assigned to USARC.
-The major subordinate commands which report directly to USARC consist of operational commands, functional commands, support commands, and training commands.
-In turn, USARC itself reports to United States Army Forces Command (FORSCOM), where both are garrisoned in the same location at Fort Bragg, North Carolina.
+The major subordinate commands that report directly to USARC consist of operational commands, functional commands, support commands, and training commands.
+In turn, USARC itself reports to the Office of the Chief of Army Reserve within the Headquarters, Department of the Army.
+USARC is headquartered at Fort Bragg in North Carolina.

 Mission

-U.S. Army Reserve Command (USARC) mission is to provide trained and ready units and individuals to mobilize and deploy in support of the national military strategy.
-USARC is responsible for all of the operational tasks involved in training, equipping, managing, supporting, mobilizing and retaining Soldiers under its command.
+The U.S. Army Reserve Command (USARC)'s mission is to provide trained and ready units (and individuals) to mobilize and deploy in support of the national military strategy.
+USARC is responsible for all of the operational tasks involved in training, equipping, managing, supporting, mobilizing, and retaining soldiers under its command.
 USARC has over 20 offices, each with an individual mission and function that contributes to the accomplishment of USARC's overall mission.